Updated: Sep 11

 2. Do some gentle stretching before you start gardening to warm up your muscles and joints – It might seem like it’s just pottering in the garden, but it’s actually a huge workout for your body.

 3. Be aware of any potential hazard areas, such as loose paving slabs, tools, and uneven surfaces.
 Try to use surfaces that provide a good underfoot grip.

 4. Always kneel when planting by placing both knees on a knee pad or kneeler.
 If you do not own either, then simply use an old cushion or folded blanket.

 5. When digging, use a small spade to avoid picking up too much and therefore reducing strain on your back.

 6. When shovelling never twist your body.
-Instead get up and move from spot to spot and keep the shovel close to your body, your knees slightly bent, and scoop in a forward motion
+Instead, get up and move from spot to spot keep the shovel close to your body, your knees slightly bent, and scoop in a forward motion

 7. When digging or weeding, get up and stretch every five minutes to avoid cramping